myresearchbvp/EU-DataCenter-SDRM/README.md

 ## Supplementary material note

-This repository is provided as supplementary material for transparency, reproducibility, and review.
+This repository is provided as supplementary material for transparency, reproducibility and review.